Ecwid/ecwid-api-docs/includes/_webhooks.md

 - goes to payment processor and pays for order
 - customer returns to store

-An [unfinished order](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) is created when a customer goes to payment processor or order confirmation page.
+An [unfinished order](https://support.ecwid.com/hc/en-us/articles/115004446065) (or abandoned cart) is created when a customer goes to payment processor or order confirmation page.
 In case if customer pays for their order, then it is placed among other successful orders in store sales history.
 However, if customer fails to make a payment and never completes the order, then it will stay as unfinished order.

-There is a separate tab in Ecwid control panel > My Sales > Unfinished orders where merchants can see all those orders and their details.
+There is a separate tab in Ecwid control panel > My Sales > Abandoned carts where merchants can see all those orders and their details.

 `unfinished_order.*` webhook event types are providing timely updates about unfinished orders in Ecwid store.

+For newer stores, the `entityId` field contains `-1` value as the order number hasn't been assigned yet.
+For older stores, the `entityId` field contains actual order number that your app can reference the order with.

 Here's how the process works in technical terms:

 - when customer goes to payment processor, `unfinished_order.created` webhook is sent (if customer was able to pay for an order within **1 second** of that,`order.created` is sent instead)